Adjectives: „den/die/das“ + accusative, „dem/der“ + dative

 1. The article shows the case (accusative or dative).

-2. The adjective follows the article and gets the appropriate ending.
+2. The adjective follows the article and takes the correct ending.

 Artikel & Fall (Article & case)Beispiel (Example)